-Relaxation to equilibrium has proven to be a key tool to study the thermalization and localization properties of quantum many-body systems \cite{Polkovnikov2011,Trotzky2012,ChoO16S,Kaufman16,Reimann2016,LukO19S,BerO17N}.
-State-of-the-art quantum simulation platforms using, e.g., ultracold atoms \cite{Bloch2002} or Rydberg lattices \cite{BerO17N}, allow for the preparation of a nonequilibrium initial state (either directly or via a parameter quench) as well as for the detection of the distribution of particles, spins, or excitations within the system's configuration space after a given evolution time.
+Relaxation to equilibrium has proven to be a key tool for studying the thermalization and localization properties of quantum many-body systems \cite{Polkovnikov2011,Trotzky2012,ChoO16S,Kaufman16,Reimann2016,LukO19S,BerO17N}.
+State-of-the-art quantum simulation platforms using, e.g., ultracold atoms \cite{Bloch2002} or Rydberg lattices \cite{BerO17N}, allow for the preparation of a non-equilibrium initial state (either directly or via a parameter quench) as well as for the detection of the distribution of particles, spins, or excitations within the system's configuration space after a given evolution time.
 An equidistribution found after a sufficiently long time is indicative of eigenstate thermalization \cite{Alessio2016} whereas its absence can often be associated with many-body localization \cite{Abanin19} or, in specific cases, many-body scars \cite{Turner18}.

 Such relaxation studies have the additional asset that they permit comparisons with the corresponding classical dynamics of the many-body system under consideration, provided the latter exhibits a well-defined and meaningful classical counterpart.
 This is, in particular, the case for Bose-Hubbard (BH) systems, which describe ultracold atoms trapped in optical lattices.
-Their classical analog, often associated with a mean-field approximation, is given in terms of a Gross-Pitaevskii (GP) lattice.
-Far from being of purely academic interest, such classical studies provide complementary (and often rather intuitive) insight into the dynamical transport mechanisms that are at work in the system, and can be conducted more easily for large system sizes than the corresponding quantum calculations.
-Good agreement between classical and quantum dynamics is generally expected for BH systems with relatively weak interaction and/or large site populations, even though localization effects induced by quantum many-body interference can nevertheless give rise to subtle but robust obstacles towards perfect thermalization in the quantum system as opposed to its classical counterpart \cite{Engl14}.
+Their classical analogue, often associated with a mean-field approximation, are Gross-Pitaevskii (GP) lattices.
+Studying such classical analogues provides complementary (and often intuitive) insight into the dynamical transport mechanisms that are at work during evolution, and can be conducted more easily for large system sizes than the corresponding quantum calculations.
+Good agreement between classical and quantum dynamics is generally expected for BH systems with relatively weak interaction and/or large site populations, even though localization effects induced by quantum many-body interference can nevertheless give rise to subtle but robust obstacles toward perfect thermalization in the quantum system as opposed to its classical counterpart \cite{richaud2018phase, Engl14}.